phyuki/Challenge_2/README.md

 # Challenge_2
-Development of a RESTful API using Spring Boot
+## Register of Compass Scholarship Program classes.

+The goal in this technical challenge is to develop a RESTful API using the Spring Boot framework in Java, which is capable of handling the basic operations of the four HTTP verbs: GET, POST, PUT and DELETE.
+Using MySQL.